Kansas State topples UNLV 60-56 in overtime

 BIG PICTURE

-Kansas State: The Wildcats are coming off a 25-win campaign in which they shared the Big 12 regular season title and a trip to the Elite Eight.
+Kansas State: The Wildcats are coming off a 25-win campaign and a loss to UC Irvine in the first round of the NCAA tournament.
 And while they were 7-5 in true road games last season, they were 0-3 vs. non-conference foes.
 Coach Bruce Weber said he wanted to schedule a true road game early in the season so his young team could “grow up fast.”
 It was the earliest non-conference road game in school history.

 UNLV: Coach T.J.
 Otzelberger was looking for his players to match Kansas State’s physicality with an aggressive approach in the second half, knowing the defending Big 12 champions liked to pressure the ball and disrupt offensive rhythm the length of the court while forcing teams into tough shots.
 The much bigger Wildcats outscored UNLV 44-33 in the second half and overtime.